kbsaxena/BQube/Spring-Rest-API.md

 Testing the API:

-Do a maven build and then run as Spring application
+Do a maven build without test and then run as Spring application

 1. now go to browser and Install Postman chrome plugin
 2. Open new Request